git/git.github.io/rev_news/drafts/edition-22.md

 > this area, so maybe there are subtle things I'm missing.

-Junio Hamano later explained that "some tools are known to give unusable exit codes, so we ignore their exit codes by default."
+Junio Hamano later explained that "some tools are known to give unusable exit codes, so we ignore their exit codes by default".

 As Peff had said that he doesn't use mergetools, Dun also asked: